 His prestigious Forbes “Portfolio Strategy” column ran from 1984 through 2016, making Ken the longest continuously running columnist in the magazine’s history.

-Ken is a regular contributor to several publications, including USA Today, Financial Times in the UK, Focus Money in Germany, Børsen in Denmark and De Telegraaf in the Netherlands.
+Ken has also been published in USA Today, Financial Times in the UK, Focus Money in Germany, Børsen in Denmark, De Telegraaf in the Netherlands, and numerous other magazines and publications.
 From 1984 through 2015 Ken wrote 11 books, including 4 New York Times bestsellers.